ebarylko/cmpt-276/development-and-maintainance-env.md

 The only requirement for our software is that it must be able to run at least Java 8.
-The software will be developed using Windows and MacOS, but will be runnable on the two operating systems previously mentioned plus the Linux operating system.
+The software will be developed using Windows and MacOS and will run on both aforementioned operating systems.

 ## Maintenance environment